jamiepratt/hyperlith/README.md

 So short answer is with datalevin you can have your cake and eat it (fast writes and atomic transactions).

 This also highlights that I'll probably steer hyperlith to focus on using datalevin.
-Though, I'll still allow the use your own data stores (sqlite/atoms/redis/maxmind) as often you want more than one.
-However, I'll probably leave batching as an exercise for the user if they are using sqlite or a database that a requires manual batching.
+Though, I'll still allow the use of other data stores (sqlite/atoms/redis/maxmind) as often need more than one.
+However, I'll probably leave batching as an exercise for the user if they are using sqlite or a database that requires manual batching.

 ## Other Radical choices